-The National Primary Industries Animal Welfare Research, Development and Extension (RD&E) Strategy, is a component of the National Primary Industries RD&E Framework, an initiative of the Primary Industries Ministerial Council (PIMC).
+The National Primary Industries Animal Welfare Research, Development and Extension (RD&E) Strategy was a component of the National Primary Industries RD&E Framework, an initiative of the Primary Industries Ministerial Council (PIMC).

-The purpose of the Strategy is to develop national arrangements to deliver strong collaboration amongst existing RD&E provider groups, and effective partnerships between investors and providers.
+The purpose of the Strategy was to develop national arrangements to deliver strong collaboration amongst existing RD&E provider groups, and effective partnerships between investors and providers.

-The Strategy is directed by the Animal Welfare RD&E Committee, comprising livestock industry RDC’s, major RD&E providers and Government.
+The Strategy was directed by the Animal Welfare RD&E Committee, comprising livestock industry RDC’s, major RD&E providers and Government.

-The Strategy will deliver animal welfare research, development and extension programs in the primary industries sector which are
+The Strategy delivered animal welfare research, development and extension programs in the primary industries sector which were:

 - Nationally Significant